femboyfin/dbdideas/survivor_perks.md

 ## [Inner Strength](<https://deadbydaylight.wiki.gg/wiki/Inner_Strength>)

-- Fully heals instead of Healing one health state, meaning you're always set to Healthy, ignoring Deep Wound
+- Now always heals the survivor to full health
-  - Slightly increases the strength of the perk.
+  - This means you're always set to Healthy, ignoring Deep Wound, should slightly increases the strength of the perk.

 ## [Invocation: Treacherous Crows](<https://deadbydaylight.wiki.gg/wiki/Invocation:_Treacherous_Crows>) 📉

-- Decreased broken duration to **120 seconds** *(was permanent)*
+- Reduced broken duration to **120 seconds** <!-- per equipped Invocation --> *(was permanent)*
   - Changes the perks downside to create a reasonable argument that its use is a trade-off instead of detrimental.
-- Completing the Invocation applies the effects from all Invocation perks of Survivor(s) participating
+- Now applies the effects from all Invocation perks equipped by all survivors participating
-  - Increases viability of stacking Invocation perks, without a 120 second timer to activate both.
+  - Increases viability of stacking Invocation perks, without needing to perform two invocations.
-- Increased acceleration bonus to **150%** and **100%** *(was 100% and 50%)*
+- Increased acceleration bonuses to **150%** and **100%** *(was 100% and 50%)*
   - Increases the viability of multiple people working to complete the Invocations together, turning it into a trade-off rather than a waste of time.

 ## [Invocation: Weaving Spiders](<https://deadbydaylight.wiki.gg/wiki/Invocation:_Weaving_Spiders>) 📉

-- Decreased broken duration to **120 seconds** *(was permanent)*
+- Reduced broken duration to **120 seconds** *(was permanent)*
   - Changes the perks downside to create a reasonable argument that its use is a trade-off instead of detrimental.
-- Completing the Invocation applies the effects from all Invocation perks of Survivor(s) participating
+- Now applies the effects from all Invocation perks equipped by all survivors participating
-  - Increases viability of stacking Invocation perks, without a 120 second timer to activate both.
+  - Increases viability of stacking Invocation perks, without needing to perform two invocations.
-- Increased acceleration bonus to **150%** and **100%** *(was 100% and 50%)*
+- Increased acceleration bonuses to **150%** and **100%** *(was 100% and 50%)*
   - Increases the viability of multiple people working to complete the Invocations together, turning it into a trade-off rather than a waste of time.
 - Increased charge reduction to **8/10/12 Charges** *(was 8/9/10)*
   - Increases the charge reduction slightly bringing it on-par time wise with simply sitting on a generator for the duration of the invocation.